 To achieve this performance, we experimented with four machine learning algorithms.
 We were particularly interested in artificial neural networks (NN) and support vector machines (SVM).
 For completeness, we also tested a Gaussian naive Bayes classifier (GNB) (Duda & Hart, 1973), and k-nearest neighbor classifier (KNN).
 The SVM is the most commonly used machine-learning algorithm in MVPA analyses (Pereira et al., 2009).
 However, we found that NNs also produced very favorable results.
 Recent advances in NNs, such as deep learning (Hinton, Osindero, & Teh, 2006a) and convolutional networks, have been outperforming traditional SVMs in a variety of domains (Cireşan, Meier, Masci, & Schmidhuber, 2012).
 Before jumping to these advanced techniques, we wanted to explore the application of relatively simple feed-forward NNs on fMRI data, and we propose several methods for improving their classification performance.

 MVPA classification performance can tell us to what degree the time-series data can be used to decode a target category, but we also want to know which voxels are encoding the desired stimulus information.
 The searchlight technique (Kriegeskorte, Goebel, & Bandettini, 2006) can be used in conjunction with any machine-learning algorithm to create a map, but it does not fully utilize the spatially distributed multivariate nature of the classifier.
 For SVMs, the absolute discriminative map (Formisano, De Martino, & Valente, 2008) has been used.
 However, the discriminative map is limited to SVM algorithms.
 We propose a new mapping method similar to the absolute discriminative map based on a technique called sensitivity analysis (Zurada, Malinowski, & Cloete, 1994).
 For an SVM, the method reduces to approximately the absolute discriminative map.
 However, the method is more general and has been adapted to the NN.
 The sensitivity analysis is used in several ways.
 First, we examine the use of the sensitivity results to train NNs on high-dimensional fMRI data with relatively few training examples.
 Second, we present a method for producing informative maps from trained networks based on sensitivity analysis.
 Finally, we develop a technique based on recursive feature elimination (Guyon, Weston, Barnhill, & Vapnik, 2002) to determine appropriate thresholds for these sensitivity maps.
-(De Martino et al., 2008)
+The recursive feature elimination technique also acts as a multivariate feature reduction technique that can improve decoding performance.
+A similar method was applied to SVMs in the work of (De Martino et al., 2008).

 Methods